-The Attorney General’s Missing Children Services Program serves as an information clearinghouse for reports on Arkansas’s missing children and acts as the main point of contact between the National Center for Missing and Exploited Children and nonprofit missing children organizations in the State.
-The Attorney General’s office also works closely with families of the missing, law enforcement, social service agencies and clearinghouses in other states.
+The Arkansas Attorney General’s office serves as the main point of contact between the National Center for Missing and Exploited Children and missing children organizations nonprofit in the State.
+The Attorney General’s office supports families of the missing, law enforcement and social service agencies by hosting an annual Never Forgotten event.

 Never Forgotten Database